meshery/meshery/docs/pages/service-meshes/adapters.md

 ## What are Meshery Adapters?

-Adapters allow Meshery to interface with the different service meshes, exposing their differientiated value to users.
+Adapters allow Meshery to interface with the different service meshes, exposing their differentiated value to users.

 Meshery has adapters for managing the following service meshes.
 {% assign sorted = site.adapters | sort: "project_status" | reverse %}